 Others contest this, but what is not in dispute is that non-college whites have an outsized influence in elections.
 The reason is that they are well distributed across the country.

-College graduates, by contrast, and most racial minorities are clustered in major cities and blue states.
-That is why you almost never read about Asian Americans.
+College graduates and most racial minorities, on the other hand, are clustered in major cities and blue states.
+That is why you almost never read about Asian Americans in the context of elections.
 Most live in New York and on the West Coast, where Republicans are not competitive.